PostgREST/postgrest/nix/README.md

 ```

 Within `nix-shell`, you can run Cabal commands as usual.
+You can also run
+stack with the `--nix` option, which causes stack to pick up the non-Haskell
+dependencies from the same pinned Nixpkgs version that the Nix builds use.

 ## Tour